-For information about how to replace SSL certificates, see "Replacing default SSL certificates with custom certificates" on page 65.
+For information about how to replace SSL certificates, see "Replacing default SSL certificates for the Data server and Storage Resource agents with custom SSL certificates" on page 38.

 Storage Resource agents on the same computer

 You cannot deploy a Storage Resource agent on a computer where a Storage Resource agent is already installed and pointing to the same Data server.
 You can deploy a Storage Resource agent on the same computer as another Storage Resource agent if those agents communicate with different Data servers and use different ports when you listen for requests.